Qzen-roi/burpsuite-for-android/README.md

 burp-file-downloader is manual downloader which download's only jar file

-burp-installer is auto running file this will does every thing which requires for installing it.
+burp-installer is auto running file this does everything which requires for installing it.

 ____________________________________________________________!